Exploring best practice

 Why this topic is important to you

-The ecosystem services concept is an increasingly popular way of describing the diverse range of benefits people receive from the environment.
-It is a term used in national and local planning policy in various jurisdictions of the UK with a view to ensuring that planning and management decisions build resilience and take into account the multiple benefits provided by the natural environment.
+The concepts of natural capital and ecosystem services are becoming prominent across Europe, along-side growing interests in nature-based solutions.
+They are an increasingly popular way of describing the diverse range of benefits people receive from the environment.
+Ecosystem services is a term used in national and local planning policy in various jurisdictions of the UK with a view to ensuring that planning and management decisions build resilience and take into account the multiple benefits provided by the natural environment.
 Natural capital is a popular term too, referring to the 'stock' of natural features and processes that collectively provide ‘flows’ of ecosystem services.
 Businesses and the public sector are beginning to undertake natural capital assessments of areas of land they own or depend on.

-For this reason, there is now strong interest in what ecosystem services and natural capital mean for Environmental Impact Assessment (EIA), Strategic Environmental Assessment (SEA) and Sustainability Appraisal (SA).
+For this reason, there is now strong interest in what ecosystem services, natural capital and nature-based solutions mean for Environmental Impact Assessment (EIA), Strategic Environmental Assessment (SEA) and Sustainability Appraisal (SA).
 One key factor is the framing of the natural environment as an opportunity, benefit or asset as opposed to simply a constraint or backdrop to absorb impacts.

 Dates and venues